 There’s a lot of talk about mindfulness lately….focusing on being in the moment, being fully present without being overly reactive or overwhelmed.
-Add awareness and non-judgmental to the list.
+Add awareness and non-judgment to the list.
 We can take a class in mindfulness, do the exercises and help develop greater inner peace.
 Harder to imagine is mindfulness going through divorce… a life altering experience, the angst, the pain…but… there is a way, collaborative divorce.

 Unlike traditional divorce, with two attorneys often strategizing to get the best deal (which can cause considerable strife between partners/spouses) , the collaborative method consists of a team (trained in mediation and the collaborative process), dedicated to making your divorce respectful and out of court.
 The attorneys work cooperatively, while still protecting their client.
 All work together to come up with a plan that serves both parties and children in a non-judgmental yet purposeful atmosphere.